sandialabs/seacas-docs/_build/html/_sources/index.rst.txt

 (External, not developed or maintained as part of SEACAS, but is used by Exodus, so include here).

-NetCDF The netCDF software functions as an I/O library, callable from C or FORTRAN, which stores and retrieves data in self-describing, machine-independent files.
+The `netCDF <https://github.com/Unidata/netcdf-c>`_ I/O library stores
+and retrieves data in self-describing, machine-independent files.
 Each netCDF file can contain an unlimited number of multi-dimensional, named variables (with differing types that include integers, reals, characters, bytes, etc.), and each variable may be accompanied by ancillary data, such as units of measure or descriptive text.
 The interface includes a method for appending data to existing netCDF files in prescribed ways, functionality that is not unlike a (fixed length) record structure.
 However, the netCDF library also allows direct-access storage and retrieval of data by variable name and index and therefore is useful only for disk-resident (or memory-resident) files.
 NetCDF information is available from Unidata.

-Man pages for the ncgen and ncdump utilities are also available.
-(These can be used to convert an exodus file from/to a text representation.)
+The ncgen and ncdump utilities can be used to convert an Exodus file from/to a text representation.